galop-proxy/galop/README.md

 a production environment.
 Please note the following limitations in the current functionality of GALOP.

+- **No Plugin API:** The proxy can not be extended via plugins.
+  *(Plugin API scheduled for version 0.7.0)*
+- **X-Forwarded-For not supported:** The proxy can not send the original IP addresses of the clients to the server via the HTTP header X-Forwarded-For.
+  *(Support scheduled for version 0.8.0)*
+- **HTTP 1.0 not supported:** Only HTTP protocol version 1.1 is supported.
+*(HTTP 1.0 support scheduled for version 0.9.0)*
 - **No secure connections:** Currently neither TLS nor SSL is supported.
-- **X-Forwarded-For not supported:** Currently, the proxy can not send the original IP addresses of the clients to the server via the HTTP header X-Forwarded-For.

 These limitations will be solved before the first stable release.
 During the development, this list will be constantly updated.